M87-virgo/soccer_result_smltr/README.md

 - The results of the last 5 Games will influence the current match results

 **Long-term goals:**
-- Obtain soccer-statistics automatically from the internet
+- Obtain soccer-statistics automatically from web-sites
-- Determine values for the play level parameters from a team with the help of machine-learning
+- Determine values for the play level parameters from a team with the help of **machine-learning**

 ## Contributing
 Coming soon...